petepm/Singleton/lyrics.md

 ## Verse 2

-This cliche bout quantity of fishies
+Hm cliche bout quantity of fishies
+The sea
 Got me
 No arm floatees
 Old rod bent and waiting